mars0i/cljs-Hello-d3/README.md

 One of the things this example illustrates, apparently, is that using d3.js from Clojurescript is not much more difficult than using it from Javascript.
-If you like Clojure, maybe it's easier.
+And if you like Clojure, maybe it's easier.
+(However, you will not be able to avoid studying the use of d3.js in Javascript to use this strategy.)

 #### Basic usage: